Impacts of aspect ratio on task accuracy in parallel coordinates: Introduction

 This paper contributes three key elements to the field of visualization research:

-\begin{itemize} \item Evaluation to determine whether AR has an effect on task success for value tracing and correlation estimation tasks in static (non-interactive) PCPs.
-Evidence shows that AR does impact on task success, with effect size dependent on both number of samples and AR. \item Provides evidence that correlation estimation is affected asymmetrically - that is, dependent on the sign of the correlation, with positive correlations being much more accurately estimated at AR $>$1. \item Recommendations for designers to set AR of axes dependent on expected primary tasks. \end{itemize}
+\begin{itemize} \item Evaluation to determine whether aspect ratio has an effect on task success for value tracing and correlation estimation tasks in static (non-interactive) PCPs.
+Evidence shows that aspect ratio does impact on task success, with effect size dependent on both number of samples and aspect ratio. \item Provides evidence that correlation estimation is affected asymmetrically - that is, dependent on the sign of the correlation, with positive correlations being much more accurately estimated at aspect ratio $>$1. \item Recommendations for designers to set aspect ratio of axes dependent on expected primary tasks. \end{itemize}

 The remainder of the paper is structured as follows: Section \ref{sec:prior} presents related work on aspect ratio in visualizations.
 Hypotheses are described in Section \ref{sec:hypotheses}.
 The methodology used in our study is described in Section \ref{sec:methods}, followed by presentation of results in Section \ref{sec:results}.
 We discuss the results and limitations of the study in more detail in section \ref{sec:discussion}, followed by future directions in Section \ref{sec:future}.